-CBI wants UK to remain in customs union
+CBI wants UK to stay in customs union

 CBI calls for UK to remain in a customs union with EU

-Time is running out on Brexit, and the UK should remain in a customs union with the EU, the CBI is to warn.
+Time is running out on Brexit, and the UK should remain in a customs union with the EU, the CBI has warned.

-In a speech on Monday CBI director general Carolyn Fairbairn will say progress is needed on a transitional EU deal by April.
+Carolyn Fairbairn, head of the UK business group, said there was a "lack of clarity" surrounding ongoing talks about the future of UK-EU trade.

+Speaking on ITV's Peston on Sunday, she also said a customs union would be best for UK economic growth and prosperity.

 The UK's Department for Exiting the EU said Brussels had an "ambitious free trade approach" to exit discussions.